-If you install OracleAS in a UNIX environment, then an XWindow display must be available to the Discoverer servlet to support Discoverer Viewer's graphing and charting functionality.
-For more information about setting the DISPLAY environment variable to refer to the X Server, refer to the Oracle Application Server 10g Installation Guide.
+If you install OracleAS in a UNIX environment, an XWindow display must be available to the Discoverer servlet to support Discoverer Viewer's graphing and charting functionality.
+For more information about setting the DISPLAY environment variable to refer to the X Server, see the Oracle Application Server 10g Installation Guide.